Hitman007/Wordpress-Gherkin-CPTs/readme.md

 Introduces Wordpress custom taxonomy for Gherkin pickles:
 Pickles can be FEATURES, SCENARIOS, TERMS, ACTORS, or PICKLES.

+## INSTALATION: ##
+Create a directory in your /wp-content/plugins/ directory called "crg_gherkin" Copy the files from this git to that directory.
+In your Wordpress admin area, go to "Plugins", then look for "CRG Gherkin" and click "Activate".

 ## DEVELOPERS WANTED ##
 Hey guys, I could use some help.
 If you're a Wordpress programmer or developer, contact me to conrtibute!